Lateral Unicondylar Knee Replacement – often underestimated

 Physiotherapy should be carried out gradually:

-- Early phase (first week): passive/assisted movement exercises, muscle activation (quadriceps, hamstrings)
+- Early phase (first week): passive/assisted exercises, muscle activation (Quadriceps, Hamstrings)

-- Mid phase (weeks 2–6): active movement exercises, strength training, balance and coordination
+- Mid phase (2.–6 weeks): active exercises, strength training, balance and coordination

-- Late phase (from week 6): functional training, daily movements, stair climbing, sports and leisure activities
+- Late phase (from week 6): functional training, daily activities, stair climbing, sports and leisure activities

 The exact course depends on the individual healing process, muscle strength, and stability.